A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Materials and Methods

-Here, by combining different experimental techniques with Machine Learning (ML) analysis, we characterize the structural changes in Fib over temperature when exposed to carbon NPs (CNP) and silicon dioxide (SiO$\mathrm{_2}$) NPs.
 We use monodisperse nanoparticles of similar size but differing surface chemistry.
-CNPs and SiO$\mathrm{_2}$NP have a comparable geometrical and hydrodynamic diameter to prevent any effects caused by a differing surface curvature.
+SiO$_2$NPs of 0.1 \textmu m (stock concentration of 50 mg/mL) were provided by Kisker Biotech GmbH (Germany).
+CNPs were synthesized in the lab.
+CNPs and SiO$_2$NP have a comparable geometrical and hydrodynamic diameter to prevent any effects caused by a differing surface curvature.

 Both exhibit a negative zeta potential at neutral pH \cite{soddu2020identification, Fenoglio:2024aa}, indicating the presence of weakly acidic groups on the surface.
-In the case of CNPs, these species include acidic carboxylic or phenolic groups formed during synthesis, while for SiO$\mathrm{_2}$NP, they consist of surface hydroxyl groups (silanols, Si-OH).
-The density of acidic groups is expected to be in the same range for both samples (around 4-6 groups per nm$^2$) \cite{soddu2020identification}.
+In the case of CNPs, these species include acidic carboxylic or phenolic groups formed during synthesis, while for SiO$_2$NP, they consist of surface hydroxyl groups (silanols, Si-OH).

+The density of acidic groups on the NP surfaces is expected to be in the same range for both samples (around 4-6 groups per nm$^2$) \cite{soddu2020identification}.
 However, the two surfaces exhibit significant differences.
 While in CNPs the oxygenated moieties are bound to a hydrophobic surface composed of C-C bonds, in the case of silica, silanols are attached to a more hydrophilic framework made up of polar Si-O-Si bridges.
-Therefore, while SiO$\mathrm{_2}$NPs are hydrophilic, CNPs are more hydrophobic.
+Therefore, while SiO$_2$NPs are hydrophilic, CNPs are more hydrophobic.

+Phosphate buffer saline (PBS) tablets, Eppendorf LoBind microcentrifuge tubes, Fibrinogen from human plasma (F3879), and D-(+)-Sucrose (99.9\%) were purchased from Sigma-Aldrich (Ireland).
+One PBS tablet was dissolved in 200 mL of ultrapure water to obtain a 0.01 M phosphate buffer, 0.0027 M potassium chloride, and 0.137 M sodium chloride solution (pH 7.4 at 25$^\circ$C).
+TEM grids of Formvar / Silicon monoxide 200 mesh with copper approximate grid hole size of 97 $\mathrm{\mu}$m, were purchased from Ted Pella (USA).